AndrewTFesta/andrewtfesta.github.io/cv.md

     </div>
 </div>

-- Automated the discovery of external OSINT assets, including available employee information, domains, and IP ranges
+- Automated OSINT discovery processes, identifying and cataloging employee information, domains, and IP ranges to bolster security measures
-- Leveraged Java and Burps Suite to automate vulnerabilities assessment in front- and web-facing internal assets
+- Improved the efficiency of detecting and verifying web-facing vulnerabilities through automating Burp Suite using Java scripts
-- Uncovered and validated potential threat vectors prior to exploit and aided in remediation of findings
+- Identified and validated potential threat vectors, contributing to the remediation of security findings and enhancing overall system security

 # Projects